deutschkihun/Data-Analysis/README.md

 # Data-Analysis

-## Project 3: A/B Testing with statistics
+## AB Testing
-- A/B Test is most popular statistical method to help rational decision of business in company
+- AB Test is most popular statistical method to help rational decision of business in company
 - In order to understand this project following knowledges are required
   1. normal distribution/binomial distribution
   2. Confidence interval